-Although you don’t necessarily need a prenuptial agreement lawyer to write up the document, it’s still not advisable to proceed without the proper counseling.
+Although you don’t necessarily need a prenuptial agreement lawyer to write the document, it’s only advisable to proceed with the proper counseling.
 An incorrectly drafted premarital agreement can result in the courts throwing it out in the event of a divorce.
 A prenuptial agreement attorney can help you understand the processes involved.
-They can also help ensure the document’s validity in case the courts need it in the future.
+They can also help ensure the document’s validity in case the courts need it.

 Here are three reasons hiring a knowledgeable prenuptial agreement lawyer can be a good idea.